-The table has one row for each port on the selected switch in the stack and a number of columns, which are:
+The table has one row for each port on the selected switch and a number of columns, which are:

 The port number for which the status applies.
 Click the port number to see the status for this particular port.

 Users: